mrjcleaver/agentists-quickstart/README.md

 * Share your set up across CodeSpaces and/or your HomeLab This includes:
 * Favored VS Code extensions
-* Shared secrets (e.g. Claude API Key e.g. ANTHROPIC_API_KEY) from an external provider such as 1password
+* Shared secrets (e.g. Claude API Key e.g. ANTHROPIC_API_KEY) from an external provider such as Github Codespaces Secrets or 1password

 **Install DevPod in a Code space**
 * Clone this repo